 The following benefit information does not cover Universal Credit.
 If you receive or intend to claim this, contact Student Advice if you would like to discuss your circumstances.

-The Government has also introduced a benefit cap.
+The government has also introduced a benefits cap.
 This only affects people receiving Housing Benefit or Universal Credit.
 It limits the total amount of benefit a single person or couple with or without children can claim each week.
-For more information about the cap visit gov.uk and Citizens Advice.
+For more information about the cap visit the gov.uk website and Citizens Advice.

 Part-time study does not exclude a person from claiming any benefits but you have to meet the usual benefit eligibility rules.
-However, your claim could be affected if the benefit you receive requires you to meet job seeking activities e.g. Jobseeker’s Allowance, or be available for work and your study impacts on this.
+However, your claim could be affected if the benefit you receive requires you to meet job-seeking activities, as is the case with Jobseeker’s Allowance (JSA), or be available for work and your study impacts on this.
 You will have to meet the usual benefit eligibility rules to qualify.

 If you receive any benefits before you start your course, or you make a claim while attending your course, you must notify the benefit office about your part-time study as this is a change in your circumstances.

-If you are receiving Jobseeker's Allowance (JSA), you will need to notify the Jobcentre.
-They will check that you continue to meet the conditions of your Jobseeker's Agreement while you study, eg that you are available for and actively seeking work.
+If you are receiving JSA you will need to notify the Jobcentre.
+They will check that you continue to meet the conditions of your Jobseeker's Agreement while you study, that is that you are available for and actively seeking work.
 If your study means you are not available for work, your JSA could be refused.

 - you gave up a job or training to do the course